Stylish Tea Length Mother Of The Bride Dresses

 3. Soutache Mesh Dress

-For those that prefer a more body-hugging silhouette, this JS Collections from from Nordstrom is a solid choice.
+For those that prefer a more body-hugging silhouette, this JS Collections from from Amazon is a solid choice.
 The frock skims your curves and flairs out into a slight trumpet hemline on the bottom, creating a timeless look that has stayed popular across decades.
 (Meaning you won't look back at photos 20 years from now and cringe at the trendy cocktail dress you picked out.)

 "If the bride rules out a color you like, such as white or black, you can accommodate her wishes by choosing a similar shade - think champagne or silver instead of white, and midnight blue or dark charcoal in place of black," designer Adrianna Papell shared.
 "If you love bold hues but don’t want to call too much attention to yourself with overly bright colors, opt for a darker or lighter version like a deep burgundy or a soft rose instead of red."